 - 1 stick of unsalted butter, cut into little cubes

-Whisk together the yolks and sugar in a medium saucepan until well blended, but not too airy.
+Over medium heat, whisk together the yolks and sugar in a medium saucepan until well blended, but not too airy.
 Save the whites for another purpose.
-Add the lemon juice, zest, and the salt, whisk, and place over medium low heat.
-Using a silicone spatula or wooden spoon, stir until the mixture thickens.
-You should be able to run your finger on the back of the spoon and it will leave a clean trail, and the mixture hits about 170 degrees F. Don’t let it go higher or it may curdle.
+Add the lemon juice, zest, salt, and butter and combine.
+Place over medium low heat.
+Using a silicone spatula or wooden spoon, stir until the butter melts, then whisk.
+Cook until nice and thick; you should be able to run your finger on the back of the spoon and it will leave a clean trail, and the mixture hits about 170 degrees F. Don’t let it go higher or it may curdle.

 Have all ingredients measured and ready.

 Remove from heat and put the whole mixture through a fine mesh sieve if you don’t want the zest in the finished curd.
 This will also remove any small pieces of egg that may have scrambled, or bits of egg white.
 This step only takes a moment, and is well worth the effort for a smooth, luxurious texture.
 I like the zest, so depending on what I’m using it in, sometimes I skip the straining step.